Apply for an AIP Course

 - Learning Agreements approved by AIP will be routed to the Internship Supervisor for their approval.

-2. Connect with your Faculty Advisor
+2. Connect with a Faculty Advisor

-Connect with your Faculty Advisor
+Connect with a Faculty Advisor

 - Identify a planned final deliverable (paper/project) with your Faculty Advisor